scoulomb/myk8s/Security/0-capabilities-bis-part1-basic.md

 Still not able to do traceroute or chown,

-It confirm that even if give container more capabilites but not root it still does not work.
+It confirm that even if give container more capabilities but not root it still does not work.

 New capa are visible here: